28.11.2025

 When considering whether to save money in a deposit in national or foreign currency, opt for a hryvnia deposit with a high-interest rate.
 Hryvnia deposits typically offer significantly higher returns than foreign currency deposits and often allow not only compensation for inflation but also the opportunity to earn additional income.
 The key is to choose a reliable bank with favorable terms.

-UAH savings should always be placed in a deposit, while foreign currency can be kept either in a deposit or in a current account for quick access to funds if needed.
+UAH savings best to placed in a deposit, while foreign currency can be kept either in a deposit or in a current account for quick access to funds if needed.

 A convenient solution is to open a long-term deposit with the option to add funds.
 Such a deposit allows you to benefit significantly if market rates decline.
 Since the interest rate for the deposit is fixed for the entire term and applies to both the initial deposit amount and any additional contributions, you will continue to earn the same high rate on new funds without needing to open a new deposit.

-Inflation affects everyone, but choosing the right financial instruments, such as deposits with Agroprosperis Bank, can help not only preserve your savings but also generate additional income.
+Inflation affects everyone, but choosing the right financial instruments, such as deposits with Agroprosperis Bank, can help not only preserve the purchasing power of your savings, but also generate additional income.

 For more useful information, read our other articles: